 This year, we will be screening two important long features by our Pasifika people on top of our regular short movie nights.
 We cannot wait to share these movies, with the filmmakers in attendance.
 In their honour, we invite filmmakers to share stories of caring for the community, the sea and the land.
 Let us in Tonga face the struggles and the actions you engage with.
 Let us see the good, and the hardship.
 Let us see your reality, our reality as you retell it.

-The first Nuku’alofa Film Festival was initiated in October 2015 to show publicly and for free the 3 short movies, retelling of Tongan and Samoan myths, and a short documentary, all made locally.
+The NFF was initiated in October 2015 to show publicly and for free 3 short movies, retelling of Tongan and Samoan myths, and a short documentary, all made locally.
 Free and open to all, it attracted approximately 300 viewers.

 This encouraged us to make it an annual event, encouraging local film-making and storytelling, in spite of a restricted access to technical training and equipment, and sharing of other Pacific stories told on screen.

 With no restriction on genre (fiction, documentary… just no music videos), theme (contemporary issues, romance, horror…) or process (video, animation, stop action…), creativity is the key element –and typically not something lacking among the Tongans.

 We also seek to share stories from the Pacific region and its peoples, and stories relating to them, their cultures and challenges with the local communities, in an effort to engage and inspire our audiences.

-Any entry under 40 minutes of duration from the Pacific or Pacific diaspora, or relating to challenges faced in the Pacific region, and especially engaging in culture or society discussion as well as climate change, are welcome.
+Any entry under 30 minutes of duration from the Pacific or Pacific diaspora, or relating to realities met /challenges faced in the Pacific region, and especially engaging in culture or society discussion as well as climate change, are welcome.